NYC Rep.-elect Nicole Malliotakis says AOC's growing influence in New York politics must stop

 Now the Democratic Socialists of America is endorsing six candidates for New York City Council in a bid to "take over" the city, the New York Post reports.

 Ocasio-Cortez has touted the wins.
-"In two short years, the progressive movement has dramatically shifted New York’s congressional delegation, the state legislature, and city policy,” she said in a statement to the newspaper after the primary election wins this summer.
+"In two short years, the progressive movement has dramatically shifted New York’s congressional delegation, the state legislature, and city policy,” she said in a statement to the newspaper after the primary election this summer.

 The growing left-wing pressure in New York City was most evident when the City Council and Mayor Bill de Blasio agreed to slash the New York Police Department's $6 billion budget by $1 billion in the wake of nationwide protests over the death of George Floyd while in Minneapolis police custody.
 However, Ocasio-Cortez wasn't happy with the NYPD budget cuts, saying: "Defunding the police means defunding the police."